phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

     mov qword [0xb8000], rax
     hlt
 ```
 By defining `main` as `extern` we tell nasm that the function is defined in another file.
-The linker takes care of linking them together (_suprise_).
-So if we have a typo in the name or forget to mark the rust function as `pub extern`, we'll get a linker error.
+As the linker takes care of linking them together, we'll get a linker error if we have a typo in the name or forget to mark the rust function as `pub extern`.

 When we've done everything right, we still see the green `OKAY` when executing `make run`.
 That means that we successfully called the Rust function and returned back to assembly.

 ## Testing
-Let's play around with some Rust code:
+Now we can try some Rust code:

 ```rust
 pub extern fn main() {
     let x = ["Hello", " ", "World", "!"];
 }
 ```
 When we test it using `make run`, it fails with `undefined reference to 'memcpy'`.
 This function is one of the basic functions of the C library (`libc`).
-Usually the `libc` crate is linked to every Rust program with the standard library but we opted out through `#![no_std]`.
-So we could try to fix this by adding the [libc crate] as `extern crate`.
+Usually the `libc` crate is linked to every Rust program together with the standard library but we opted out through `#![no_std]`.
+We could try to fix this by adding the [libc crate] as `extern crate`.
 But `libc` is just a wrapper for the system `libc`, for example `glibc` on Linux, so this won't work for us.
-Instead we need to recreate the basic `libc` functions like `memcpy`, `memmove`, `memset`, and `memcmp` in Rust.
+Instead we need to recreate the basic `libc` functions such as `memcpy`, `memmove`, `memset`, and `memcmp` in Rust.

 [libc crate]: https://doc.rust-lang.org/nightly/libc/index.html

 ### rlibc
-Fortunately there already is a crate that does just that: [rlibc].
+Fortunately there already is a crate for that: [rlibc].
 When we look at its [source code][rlibc source] we see that it contains no magic, just some [raw pointer] operations in a while loop.
-So let's add `rlibc` to our crate.
-We need to add a [crates.io] dependency in our `Cargo.toml`:
+To add it as a dependency we just need to add two lines to the `Cargo.toml`:

 ```toml
 ...